Wilkware/WwxSkin/docs/en/README.md

 * Dialogues are more central and transparent, i.e. they no longer cover the menu bar and are coloured according to the skin (no longer simply black)
 * The distances between the widgets on the right of the menu bar have been reduced
 * Scrollbars are shown on the PC (Google Chrome) very reduced (narrow) so that the layout does not shift
-* Predefined table styles (Olive, Blue & Orange) are provided.
+* Predefined table styles (Olive, Blue, Orange, Dark, Light and Lines) are provided.
 In addition, there are simple predefined styles for left, right and centre aligned columns.
+* Color picker only via color box and not via brush icon
+* Profile selection dialog higher for more values without scrolling

 ### 2. Size